pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 your intent is to build a fully fledged application, with support for internationalization, advanced styling, etc.

-Also, ImGui Bundle makes no guarantee of ABI stability, and its API is opened to slight adaptations and breaking changes if they are found to make the overall usage better and/or safer.
+Also, the library makes no guarantee of ABI stability, and its API is opened to slight adaptations and breaking changes if they are found to make the overall usage better and/or safer.

 ## Acknowledgments

-ImGui Bundle would not be possible without the work of the authors of "Dear ImGui", and especially [Omar Cornut](https://www.miracleworld.net/).
+Dear ImGui Bundle would not be possible without the work of the authors of "Dear ImGui", and especially [Omar Cornut](https://www.miracleworld.net/).

 It also includes a lot of other projects, and I’d like to thank their